AnyRPG/AccountManager/README.md

 Create a codestar connection to monitor the github repository (if you have never connected a github repo to your AWS account before) : https://docs.aws.amazon.com/dtconsole/latest/userguide/connections-create-github.html

+Create an SSM parameter with the name `/app/AccountManager/CodestarConnectionArn` and put the arn of the codestar connection in it

 # Application Setup

 To install or run the application, the database must be configured.
 Running the entity framework migration tool as described below will create and configure the database tables.